fallblank/SimpleDrawer/README.md

 # SimpleDrawer
-<br>This is a simple interpreter for a simple drawing language.
+This is a simple interpreter for a simple drawing language.</br>
 ##Screenshot

 ##Drawing Language Description
-<br>This is a loop drawing language.There is 5 type statements,as following:
+This is a loop drawing language.There is 5 type statements,as following:</br>
 <br>1.ORIGIN IS (X,Y)
 <br>It sets the origin of the graph which your want to draw.
 <br>2.ROT IS Z